visit/galaxy-docs/_includes/fuzzy-accommodation.md

 Stay.Departure|The suggested departure date.

 ### Using the Stay object
 The `arrival` and `departure` makes up a sweet spot span where you would like to arrive.
 The search is performed with the focus on that area.
 However you can get results that partially matches that span.

 The `Score` property will tell how good of a match a specific result was.
 It will also give you the best price for the specified stay that the item used to calculate the score.
 The example properties on that object will tell which ones it was.

 Use the `arrival`/`departure` day mask to create queries to match like short week, weekends and such.
-For instance, use 0x18 to create results arriving on Thurday or Friday and use departure mask 0x61 to specify acceptable departures on Saturday, Sunday or Monday.
+For instance, use 0x18 to create results arriving on Thursday or Friday and use departure mask 0x61 to specify acceptable departures on Saturday, Sunday or Monday.
 That could be your weekend day filter.

 Use the `MinStayLength`/`MaxStayLength` stay to specify an acceptable length of you stay.
 7/7 will give you exactly seven days of stay.
-2-3 will restrict the stay to 2 or 3 days.
+2/3 will restrict the stay to 2 or 3 days.
 That could be used in conjunction with the week days filter.
-1/7 will give you results where you could stay anywhere between 1 or 7 days.
+1/7 will give you results where you could stay anywhere between 1 or 7 days - likely to be an expensive and possibly not helpful query
-Usually not a very good definition.

 Keep in mind that this is only used to give you relevant stay dates as the result.
-You can use the get arrival dates and departure dates when you examine a specified result to create a bookable result that does not neccisarily matches your original constraints.
+You can use the get arrival dates and departure dates when you examine a specified result to create a bookable result that does not necessarily matches your original constraints.
-So there is certainly no need to use the 1-7 days span to be able to do so later on.

 #### Day mask